openmrs/openmrs-book-guide/openmrs-information-model.md

 ## Problem lists

-OpenMRS lets you manually maintain aProblem Listfor a patient.
+OpenMRS lets you manually maintain a **Problem List** for a patient.
 This list is managed separately from Observations: observing that the patient has "Diagnosis Present = Diabetes" does not automatically add a problem to the list.
 Unlike an observation \(which happens at one moment in time\), a problem is longitudinal data, with start and end dates.

 ## Program enrollments, workflows, and states

-AProgramrepresents an administrative program or study that a patient may be enrolled in \(for example, Child Nutrition Study orDOTS Tuberculosis Treatment Program\).
+A **Program** represents an administrative program or study that a patient may be enrolled in \(for example, **Child Nutrition Study** or **DOTS Tuberculosis Treatment Program**\).

-AProgram Enrollmentrepresents the fact that a patient is enrolled in one of these programs over a time period at a Location.
+A **Program Enrollment** represents the fact that a patient is enrolled in one of these programs over a time period at a Location.
 This is longitudinal data with a start date and end date.

-A Program can also define administrativeWorkflows, and possibleStatesthe patient may have within those workflows.
-AnInitial State is one that a patient is allowed to start in when they are first enrolled in a program.
-ATerminal State is one that closes the program enrollment if the patient is placed in it.
+A Program can also define administrative **Workflows**, and possible **States** the patient may have within those workflows.
+An **Initial State** is one that a patient is allowed to start in when they are first enrolled in a program.
+A **Terminal State** is one that closes the program enrollment if the patient is placed in it.

-For example a research study on infant nutrition might have a workflow calledStudy Enrollment Status with the states:
+For example a research study on infant nutrition might have a workflow called **Study Enrollment Status** with the states:

 * Patient Identified \(initial\)